 Combining manual lymph drainage with physical exercise after modified radical mastectomy effectively prevents axillary web syndrome

-2 The department of Breast Cancer, Sun Yat-sen University Cancer Center, Collaborative Innovation Center for Cancer Medicine, Guangzhou, China
+2 The department of Breast Cancer, Collaborative Innovation Center for Cancer Medicine, Guangzhou, China

-3 The department of chemotherapy, Sun Yat-sen University Cancer Center, Collaborative Innovation Center for Cancer Medicine, Guangzhou, China
+3 The department of chemotherapy, Collaborative Innovation Center for Cancer Medicine, Guangzhou, China

-4 The Institute for Cancer Research, Collaborative Innovation Center for Cancer Medicine, Sun Yat-sen University Cancer Center, Guangzhou, China
+4 The Institute for Cancer Research, Collaborative Innovation Center for Cancer Medicine, Guangzhou, China

 Citation: Xin M, Zhang H, Zhong Q, et al. Combining manual lymph drainage with physical exercise after modified radical mastectomy effectively prevents axillary web syndrome J Phlebol Lymphol.
 2017;10(1):15-18.